 Drag and drop from R explorer to Editor.

 An experimental Hex viewer (ATBinHex) was added to Tools/Results/Hex viewer.
-There is A bug related to UTF-8 BOM encoding file: the selection of (Char Hex), only in the first line, is not correctly associating the character with its corresponding Hex.
+A bug is related to the UTF-8 BOM encoding file: the selection of (Char Hex), only in the first line, is not correctly associating the character with its corresponding Hex.
 It has its own pop-up menu with many (and useful) options.

 New resources to autocompletion related to: ( [ { ' " were added.
 If there is a selection, the new feature will respect that.

-A new option was added to Options/Application/R/Rterm/Options (Rterm) enabling the user to choose if set width will be sent automatically when the panel width or font size is changed.
+A new option was added to Options/Application/R/Rterm/Options (Rterm), enabling the user to choose if the set width will be sent automatically when the panel width or font size is changed.

 A new option was added: Project/Open demo.
-The objective is to show to novice user what is a project and it’s utility.
+The objective is to show the novice user what is a project and its utility.

 The main menu Options has three new options: